Note. This is a dynamic webpage containing a lot of information, and so is best viewed on a desktop/laptop/tablet device.

 • Week 11: C1 - Getting Sponsors; Day 2 - Closing Business

-• Week 12: Presentations and Peer Evaluations (C1 and 2)
+• Week 15: Presentations and Peer Evaluations (all day)

 • Graduation Ceremony / Podcast Trade Show (in-person and virtual)